-D2.1) ONE 'SHOULDER HIGH BALL' PER OVER (assuming the ball has bounced and that is not too high to be reached by the batsman).
+D2.1) ONE 'SHOULDER HIGH BALL' PER OVER (assuming the ball has bounced and that it's not too high or wide to be reached by the batsman).
 After a ball has passed shoulder height, the umpire is too indicate 'one' for the over.
 All balls shoulder height there after will be deemed a NO BALL.

-D2.2) FREE HIT ALL NO BALLS will result in a FREE HIT on the following delivery for the batsman i.e. he can not be bowled, LBW, Stumped or Caught off the next ball.
+D2.2) FREE HIT ALL NO BALLS will result in a FREE HIT on the following delivery for the batsman.

 - If a No Ball is bowled at the end of the over, the 1st ball of the very next over is a FREE HIT.